dPULearn.eval

 df_eval includes the following columns:

-• ‘name’: Name of the dataset if names is provided (typically named by identification approach).
+• ‘name’: Name of the dataset if names_datasets is provided (typically named by identification approach).

 • ‘n_rel_neg’: Number of identified negatives.

-• ‘avg_abs_auc_DATASET’: Average absolute area under the curve (AUC) assessing the dissimilarity between the set of identified negatives with other groups (positives, unlabeled, ground-truth negatives).
-Separate columns are provided for each comparison.
+• ‘avg_abs_AUC_pos’ / ‘avg_abs_AUC_unl’ / ‘avg_abs_AUC_neg’: Average absolute area under the curve (AUC) assessing the dissimilarity between the set of identified negatives and each other group (positives, unlabeled, ground-truth negatives).
 Higher values indicate greater dissimilarity.

-• ‘avg_kld_DATASET’: Average Kullback-Leibler Divergence (KLD) assessing the dissimilarity of distributions between the set of identified negatives and the other groups.
+• ‘avg_KLD_pos’ / ‘avg_KLD_unl’ / ‘avg_KLD_neg’: Average Kullback-Leibler Divergence (KLD) assessing the dissimilarity of distributions between the set of identified negatives and each other group.
 Higher values indicate greater dissimilarity.
-These columns are omitted if kld is set to False.
+These columns are omitted if comp_kld is set to False.

 See also